eliabieri/wg_display/project_report.md

 ```

 The server is configured to listen on port 80.
 Users are advised to configure the hostname of their WG Display to be `wgdisplay`.
 This way, users can access the configuration frontend by navigating to `wgdisplay.local` in their browser.

 ### Configuration persistence

 The configuration is stored in an embedded database called [sled](http://sled.rs).
 This database is a key-value store that is optimized for speed and low memory usage.
-It could satisfy all the requirements, was easy to use and is actively maintained.
+It satisfies all the requirements, was easy to use and is actively maintained.

 The [serde](https://serde.rs) crate was used to serialize the configuration to JSON before storing it in the database.